-We believe that Justin is the most qualified person for the job and will serve the people unlike any president before.
+We believe that Justin is the most qualified person for the job and will serve the people unlike any senator before.
 We hope to capture the news on the campaign trail, get in depth analysis from experts, and offer our own unique perspective on the race.

 Eric Larson, MD